primiano/perfetto-docs/docs/instrumentation/track-events.md

 Ideally all trace categories should be defined at compile time as shown above, as this ensures trace points will have minimal runtime and binary size overhead.
-However, in some cases trace categories can only be determined at runtime (e.g., by JavaScript).
+However, in some cases trace categories can only be determined at runtime (e.g., they come from instrumentation in a dynamically loaded JavaScript running in a WebView or in a NodeJS engine).
 These can be used by trace points as follows:

 ```C++
 perfetto::DynamicCategory dynamic_category{"nodejs.something"};
 TRACE_EVENT(dynamic_category, "SomeEvent", ...);
 ```

-> Tip: It's also possible to use dynamic event names by passing `nullptr` as
+TIP: It's also possible to use dynamic event names by passing `nullptr` as
-> the name and filling in the `TrackEvent::name` field manually.
+    the name and filling in the `TrackEvent::name` field manually.

 Some trace categories are only useful for testing, and they should not make it into a production binary.
 These types of categories can be defined with a